 Inform nation for USMS Participants at World Aquatics Events Age Groups The youngest age group recognized by World Aquatics is 25-29.
 The youngest relay age group recognized by World Aquatics is 100-119 and may not include competitors younger than 25.
 Deadline to Submit Names of Relay Swimmers The composition of a relay can be changed up to the deadline announced by the organizing committee on the day prior to the relay event.
 Warm-up Guidelines USMS prohibits hand paddles in warm-ups.
 World Aquatics does not have this restriction.
 Event Limits A swimmer may enter not more than five individual events at a World Aquatics World Masters Championships.
 Two-to-a-Lane Seeding by Gender World Aquatics allows two swimmers of the same gender to swim in a single lane for freestyle events 400 meters or longer, whereas USMS allows two swimmers of either gender to swim in a single lane for freestyle events over 200 meters.
 Backstroke Start When World Aquatics-required touchpads extending 0.3 meter above the water surface are in place and there are no exposed gutters on which to place the toes, the toes may be placed above the water surface for the start.
 Assigned Lane The swimmer must start, swim, and finish in the assigned lane.
-Counters World Aquatics officials lap count for swimmers, will count only for 800- and 1500-meter events, and will show the remaining number of laps to be completed (descending count).
-World Aquatics may use semi-elec- tronic equipment, including underwater display.
+Counters World Aquatics officials lap count for swimmers, will count only for 800 and 1500-meter events, and will show the remaining number of laps to be completed (descending count).
+World Aquatics may use semi-electronic equipment, including underwater display.
 Warning Signal World Aquatics requires a warning signal for each swimmer in each lane in the 800 and 1500 freestyle events.
 USMS requires a warning signal for the lead swimmer or may give a warning signal for each swimmer in each lane.
 Timing Systems and Splits World Aquatics and USMS both require automatic timing equipment for records.
 In the event of an automatic equipment failure, World Aquatics permits a semiautomatic backup time to be recorded for records and Top 10 but not watch times.
 USMS only allows splits to be recorded with automatic equipment for records.
+Splits and Relay Disqualification USMS will not allow the initial relay split to count as an individual time if the relay is disqualified.
+World Aquatics requires only that the leadoff swimmer is not disqualified for the leadoff split to count as an individual time.
 Records Applications for World Aquatics Masters world records must be submitted within 60 days from the end of the event.
 Applications may be submitted only for performances at USMS-sanctioned meets (not recognized meets).
 Applications for USMS records must be submitted within 90 days of the end of the season.
 A one-time pool measurement is required unless there are changes to the pool causing the measurements to change.
 Measurement procedures are determined by each federation.
 Qualifying Standards Any swim that does not meet the qualifying standard at World Aquatics Masters World Championships will receive "NT" in the results, with no official time or place.
-Report and Notification of Disqualification World Aquatics stroke and turn judges are required to report violations on signed cards and are not required to raise a hand.
-World Aquatics requires notification of disqualification via posted code in the meet results.
-USMS rules state that the official will make every effort to contact the swimmer.